mirkosprojects/object-recognition-mr/README.md

 - Go to `File > Build Profiles > New Android Profile`
 - Click `Switch Profile`
 - Click `Build`
-- If prompted to select Input Handling, select `Both`
+- If prompted with the warning `Unsupported Input Handling`, select `Yes`
 - Install the APK onto your Meta Quest 3

 ## Visualization